 SJSU classes are designed for successful learning through immersive study; it is expected that students will spend a minimum of forty-five hours for each unit of credit (normally three hours per unit per week-that is nine hours a week per 3-unit course), including preparing for class, participating in course activities, completing assignments.
-More details about student workload can be found in Error!
-Hyperlink reference not valid. at http://www.sjsu.edu/senate/docs/S12-3.pdf.

-[The math works out like this: 1 class = 3 units x 3 hours per week = 9 hours per week studying.
-3 hours per week are spent in class, so 6 hours per week are spent out of class studying (reading and writing, in this case).
+[The math works out like this: 1 class = 3 units x a minimum of 3 hours per week = 9 hours per week studying.
+3 hours per week are spent in class, so a minimum of 6 hours per week are spent out of class studying (reading, researching, and writing, in this case).
 And note: this is a minimum number of hours.
 In my experience as an English major, often reading a novel a week in more than one class, the figure was closer to 60 hours of study per credit-and I loved every minute.]

-Graded coursework includes 6 writing assignments and a final exam.
+Graded coursework includes six writing assignments and a final self-reflection essay.
 Workshops are mandatory: essays not accompanied by workshopped drafts will not earn credit.

 Writing Assignments.
-You will complete six writing assignments: 3 on poetry, 3 on fiction and/or drama.
+You will complete six writing assignments: three on poetry, three on fiction and/or drama.
 You will write three different kinds of essays on each form: an explication, a bibliographic essay, and a critical paper.
 These three types of essays will work together in a series: explication of the text will precede mapping of the critical conversation, and these two will be combined to produce a critical essay.